saiarvindg/cmsc430-final-project/README.md

      fatal_err("Division by zero.
 Ensure that no denominator is zero.");
    ```
    The corresponding tests are `div-by-zero-fatal`, `div-by-zero-ok`, and `div-by-zero-zero`. `div-by-zero-fatal` tests an non-zero integer dividedd by zero. `div-by-zero-ok` tests zero divided by a non-zero integer. `div-by-zero-zero` tests zero divided by zero.

+ - Non-function value is applied

+   Not working.
+Initially, I went about fixing this run time error (and the run time errors involving a function or primitive taking too many or too few arguments) during the LLVM IR emission phase.
+But I realized at point, all atomic expressions and lambdas were let bound to symbols during closure conversion.
+So checking during the LLVM IR emission for `clo-app` using `procedure?` did not make that much sense.
+I then attempted to add a check during the match clause for untagged application of top level parsing - see `line 151` in `part2/non-func-value-app/top-level.rkt`.
+But this caused my program to run of out of memory.
+I think this is because Racket has to go through both the `true` and `false` branches for `(if (procedure? (car ,es))` which takes up a lot of memory.
+I then attempted to fix this in the `simplify-ae` (`line 82`) phase in `part2/non-func-value-app/closure-convert.rkt` using a `prim halt` but I still think the same problem persists.

+## Part 3: "add a feature"

+> Not implemented

+## Part 4: "Boehm GC"

+> Not implemented

 _I, SaiArvind Ganganapalle, pledge on my honor that I have not given or received any unauthorized assistance on this assignment._